-In the digital age, consumers are increasingly aware that in pursuing business objectives, corporations have a wider responsibility towards society and the environment.
-Be it not making a difference between employing people with and without disabilities, be it founding an organic supermarket which will become the biggest one in the world one day.
+In the digital age, consumers are increasingly aware that corporations have a wider responsibility towards society and the environment in pursuing business objectives.
+Be it not making a difference between employing people with and without disabilities, be it founding an organic supermarket that will become the biggest one in the world one day.
 By embracing corporate social responsibility (CSR), corporations can align their business’s purpose and goals with their environmental and social values.

-Then there’s the widespread phenomenon known as “digital transformation”, meaning an increasing number of people are worried that AI will take their place in the workforce.
+Then there’s the widespread phenomenon known as “digital transformation, ” meaning many people are worried that AI will take their place in the workforce.
 The dystopian imagery of tomorrow’s workplace is dominated by fear – either of not having a job at all or having to adapt to working conditions that will be changed beyond recognition.
-Tools such as Agile Work Environment and Design Thinking are being implemented by an increasing number of companies to achieve customer satisfaction in an extremely fast-paced and competitive market.
+Tools such as Agile Work Environment and Design Thinking are being implemented by many companies to achieve customer satisfaction in an extremely fast-paced and competitive market.

-All these transformations in both corporate practices and company culture require experts, someone who understands the Zeitgeist and can help companies grow within it.
+All these transformations incorporate practices, and company culture requires experts who understand the Zeitgeist and can help companies grow within it.
 This, in turn, creates new jobs dealing with development and change management.

-One thing that does not change, however, is the ever-present focus on the customer.
+However, one thing that does not change is the ever-present focus on the customer.
 And that’s where we get to the point of this post: this is about love.
 Here’s what’s love got to do with it.
 Customers are not just evolving in their way of using and experiencing products.
 They also care about what type of company produces them.

 The most successful example for a purpose surely is Apple’s corporate “why“, which describes the core of their marketing and the driving force behind their business operations.
 Apple has shown how a good purpose combined with excellent PR, can make people feel like you enriched their life.